National Register of Historic Places listings in Nevada County, California

 This is a list of the National Register of Historic Places listings in Nevada County, California.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Nevada County, California, United States.
 Latitude and longitude coordinates are provided for many National Register properties and districts; these locations may be seen together in an online map.

-There are 24 properties and districts listed on the National Register in the county, including 1 National Historic Landmark.
+There are 25 properties and districts listed on the National Register in the county, including 2 National Historic Landmarks.